dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 While opaque blobs are allowed by {{RFC3748}}, such identities are NOT RECOMMENDED as they are not routable and should only be considered in local deployments where the EAP-EDHOC peer, EAP authenticator, and EAP-EDHOC server all belong to the same network.

 Many client certificates contain an identity such as an email address, which is already in NAI format.
-When the client certificate contains an NAI as subject name or alternative subject name, an anonymous NAI SHOULD be derived from the NAI in the certificate; See {{privacy}}.
+When the certificate contains an NAI as subject name or alternative subject name, an anonymous NAI SHOULD be derived from the NAI in the certificate; See {{privacy}}.

 ### Privacy

 EAP-EDHOC peer and server implementations supporting EAP-EDHOC MUST support anonymous Network Access Identifiers (NAIs) (Section 2.4 of {{RFC7542}}).
-A client supporting EAP-EDHOC MUST NOT send its username (or any other permanent identifiers) in cleartext in the Identity Response (or any message used instead of the Identity Response).
+A node supporting EAP-EDHOC MUST NOT send its username (or any other permanent identifiers) in cleartext in the Identity Response (or any message used instead of the Identity Response).
 Following {{RFC7542}}, it is RECOMMENDED to omit the username (i.e., the NAI is @realm), but other constructions such as a fixed username (e.g., anonymous@realm) or an encrypted username (e.g., xCZINCPTK5+7y81CrSYbPg+RKPE3OTrYLn4AQc4AC2U=@realm) are allowed.
 Note that the NAI MUST be a UTF-8 string as defined by the grammar in Section 2.2 of {{RFC7542}}.

 EAP-EDHOC is always used with privacy.
 This does not add any extra round trips and the message flow with privacy is just the normal message flow as shown in {{message-flow}}.